briancroxall/borderwaters/README.md

 - `endnote_drafts.md` was created in May 2019
 - `endnote_edits.docx` was created in January 2020 as the draft of the manuscript was nearing completion, and after the third pass of data collection had been completed

 It also contains the `graphs_publication_excel` and `graphs_publication_png` folders.
-The form contains Excel files that were created to send to Duke University Press in January 2020 as part of the complete manuscript of _Borderwaters_.
+The former contains Excel files that were created to send to Duke University Press in January 2020 as part of the complete manuscript of _Borderwaters_.
 The files are named by the figure numbers for the manuscript and contain counts and line graphs.
 The Duke UP team used these files to make their own version of the graphs for the published book.
 The `graphs_publication_png` folder contains individual graphs for the conclusion in PNG format.
 Files are named by figure numbers for the manuscript.

 # TODO
 - [ ] [all-archi-files repo](https://github.com/briancroxall/all-archi-files) (when I've looked at a file in the repo for consideration in this repo, I'll mark it red in OS X)